silverstripe/silverstripe-saml/docs/en/adfs.md

 This guide will step you through the configuration steps needed to integrate with a SilverStripe site by getting ADFS to act as a SAML Identity Provider (IdP).

-As an ADFS administrator, after reading this guide, you should be able to provide federated authentication service to a SilverStripe site using *silverstripe-activedirectory* module.
+As an ADFS administrator, after reading this guide, you should be able to provide federated authentication service to a SilverStripe site using the *silverstripe-saml* module.

 ## Table of contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Overview](#overview)
 - [Make IdP certificate available](#make-idp-certificate-available)